-Awards/Distinctions: The National Contemporary Art Award - Merit Award winner (2016); The Wallace Art Awards - Jury Award winner (2016); The Wallace Art Awards - Finalist (2014), Best Visual Arts Award, Dunedin Fringe Festival (2008)
+AWARDS: The Molly Morpeth Canaday Award - Merit Award (2017); The National Contemporary Art Award - Merit Award (2016); The Wallace Art Awards - Jury Award (2016); The Wallace Art Awards - Finalist (2016, 2014), Best Visual Arts Award, Dunedin Fringe Festival (2008)

-Collections: The James Wallace Arts Trust, Auckland
+COLLECTIONS: The James Wallace Arts Trust, Auckland

-Publications/Articles: ‘Hex induction hour’ by Virginia Were, Art News New Zealand, Summer 2013, pp 104-107; ‘What’s Next?’ by Rachel Ingram, Art Collector: 2013 Special Edition - Auckland Art Fair, Aug 2013, pg 15; Cruel City Exhibition Catalogue, The Suter Te Aratoi o Whakatu, Nelson, 2013; Far Far Away: Romance, Anxiety and the Uncertainty of Place Exhibition Catalogue, Hokianga Art Gallery, 2009
+SELECTED BIBLIOGRAPHY: ‘Rebirthing the Body’ by Jaimee Stockman-Young, Art New Zealand, Autumn 2017, pp 90-93; FEEL UP! exhibition catalogue, by Lana Lopesi, Sanderson Contemporary, Oct 2016; ‘Auckland Art Week: Josephine Cachemaille Unleashes Magic’ by Grant Smithies, Sunday Star Times, 9 Oct, 2016; ‘Hex induction hour’ by Virginia Were, Art News New Zealand, Summer 2013, pp 104-107; ‘What’s Next?’ by Rachel Ingram, Art Collector: 2013 Special Edition - Auckland Art Fair, Aug 2013, p 15; Cruel City exhibition catalogue, The Suter Te Aratoi o Whakatu, Nelson, 2013; Far Far Away: Romance, Anxiety and the Uncertainty of Place exhibition catalogue, Hokianga Art Gallery, 2009